HENDERSON PICNIC

 OPEN WATER: There is no better place in the world to watch the sun rise then on the water and I got a front row view this morning.
 I made short work of the 2-mile paddle across the lake and set my sights on Closer Cove as my destination.
 It was a remote finger on the northern most point of the lake that got its name from all the real estate deals that got closed once potential buyers got a tour of the lake.
 Legend has it that once a buyer got a chance to experience the beauty of Lake Las Vegas from the water, they would sign whatever contract you put in front of them.

-LAVA BUTTE IN SIGHT: Having worked in Lake Las Vegas for the better part of a decade, I knew every square inch of this place and prior to this trip had made 6-successful summits of Lava Butte over the years.
+LAVA BUTTE IN SIGHT: Having worked in Lake Las Vegas for the better part of a decade, I knew every square inch of this place and prior to this trip had made several summits of Lava Butte over the years.
 The peak itself is a riddled mess of shattered volcanic rock that rises nearly straight out of the desert landscape and requires traversing a maze of washes to even get to the base.
-Over the years, I had developed a love affair for Lava Butte, but hadn’t been back to climb her since 2010.
+Over the years, I had developed a love affair for Lava Butte, but hadn’t been back to see her since 2010.

 THE SUMMIT IS ONLY HALFWAY: By 8:00 AM I was standing on the summit, basking in the warmth of the morning sun.
 Without a Ridgerest for comfort, my time on the summit was short lived.
 I cleaned-up the peak, reattached the tattered American flag using some zip ties I had in my pack, and mentally prepared for my return trip home.
 So far, I was loving this Picnic idea and was already concocting a litany of other variations, including a multiday bike, paddle and climb out at Lake Mead.